icerpc/icerpc-docs/pages/icerpc-for-ice-users/slice/ice-object.md

 }
 ```
 {% callout %}
 IceRPC does not provide the fourth operation, `ice_id`.
-With IceRPC + Slice, service can implement multiple Slice
+With IceRPC + Slice, a service can implement multiple Slice
-interfaces and as a result there is not always a single most-derived interface / type ID.
+interfaces and does not always have a single most-derived Slice interface / type ID.
 {% /callout %}

 When you implement a service with IceRPC + Slice, you decide if you want to implement this interface.